Want to increase sales in your restaurant? Contests are one of the best ways to drive sales in food service. The creative options are endless!

 $20 Kitchen contest: This contest helps the kitchen to hit the ideal item cook time.
 Hang up 20 $1 bills on the ticket line,fishing line or string.
 Keep them out of the way, but in sight of the chefs.
 Every time they go over the target menu item preparation time, a dollar bill gets taken down.
 They get to keep whatever they have left at the end of the night.

-This is a fun way for the chef to be creative either weekly, monthly, or until he/she runs out of supplies.
+Chefs special contest: This is a fun way for the chef to be creative either weekly, monthly, or until he/she runs out of supplies.
 Have your chef prepare a specialty item to spice up your menu for regulars and create a fun contest for the staff.
-Whomever sells the most wins!
+Whoever sells the most, wins!